Read about one of our Editor’s Choice picks and the student author at the Journal of Emerging Investigators.

 Meet the Student Author

-Check out the full manuscript to learn more about LéNia’s research and why her manuscript was selected as an Editor’s Choice manuscript.
+Check out the full manuscript to learn more about Jana’s research and see why her manuscript was selected as an Editor’s Choice manuscript.

-The material on this page was prepared by Clayton Bishop, JEI Head Copy Editor.
-LéNia Felix provided the photo and personal biography which was edited lightly for clarity.
+The material on this page was prepared by Kari Mattison, JEI Editor in Chief.
+Jana Choe provided the photo and personal biography which was edited lightly for clarity.